 Once you arrive at Maihama it’s a short walk across to the Resort monorail.
 You can walk to the parks from Maihama but the monorail is efficient and cheap at 200 yen ($2.30AUD) for a full day trip per person.
 You also get a nice view across to the Resort.

 You can purchase one day DisneySea or Disneyland tickets online through Klook here, although we booked last minute as I wanted to ensure we chose a day with good weather.
 We were in Tokyo for 4 days and only had time for one of the parks, we were lucky enough to get a lovely sunny day.
 We purchased our tickets on arrival, we were there on a Thursday and we walked straight up to the window with no queues in sight.
-We didn’t arrive at opening but we were there soon after, below are the entry fees for 1 – 4 day passes as of July 2018.
+We didn’t arrive at opening but we were there soon after, below are the links to entry fees for 1 & 2 day passes with Klook:

-The prices above are for both Tokyo Disney parks – Disneyland and DisneySea.
+The prices displayed on the Klook website are for both Tokyo Disney parks – Disneyland and DisneySea.
 As you can see the price is cheaper for each extra day.
 My advice would be allow one day for each park, we covered DisneySea in one day and we didn’t stay until the end.
 We also aren’t big rides people so might be why we managed to get around in one day.
 You can upgrade your ticket to a multi day pass but you must do it before leaving the park.

 As outlined earlier there are 7 themed areas at DisneySea, here is a brief outline on what to expect from each one: